ThummeTo/FMIFlux.jl/docs/src/examples/overview.md

 - __Simple hybrid CS__: Showing how to train a Neural CS FMU.
 - __Simple hybrid ME__: Showing how to train a Neural ME FMU.
+- __Modelica Conference 2021__: Showing how to train a Neural ME FMU.